kimbilaontoast/kimbilaontoast.github.io/_posts/2023-10-06-young-monks-life.md

 As I'm watching him, I feel an overwhelming sense of joy bubbling from within my chest and trickling through the fabric of my body, such joy and bliss at the witness of a young man taking up the Dhamma, the teaching of the Buddha.
 The Dhamma was growing within me, and I knew it as a growing sense of certainty and strength, an excitement at the possibilities of practice.
 I wished him such growing faith too, and for him to feel the love I now felt, the gratitude for the blessing to come across it in this lifetime.
 Such a rare and precious jewel we had stumbled across together!

 After the ceremony was over, I almost run back to my hut.
 I can’t wait to meditate.
-Careful not to trip in my dim torchlight as I zig-zag the passages between rocks, finding footing on rounded forest pebbles that formed the forest tracks back to my hut, I collapse onto my meditation cushion, beaming like a boy.
+Careful not to trip in my dim torchlight as I zig-zag the passages between rocks, finding footing on rounded forest pebbles that form the forest tracks back to my hut, I collapse onto my meditation cushion, beaming like a boy.
 The feelings from the evening are fresh, and buzzing through me, the bliss soaking me, permeating every cell of my body, like bubbling water flowing through soft, porous stone.
-My heart is glowing, and I open, to bliss.
+My heart is glowing, and I bathe in bliss.

 The fire now, flickering.